mehermvr/rko_lio/README.md

 <summary>Please prefer the ROS version over the python version if you can</summary>

 **Please note:** the ROS version is the intended way to use our odometry system on a robot.
-The python version is slower than the ROS version, not on the odometry itself, but on how we read incoming data, i.e. data-loading.
+The python version is slower than the ROS version, not on the odometry itself, but on how we read incoming data, i.e. dataloading.
 Without getting into details, if you can, you should prefer using the ROS version.
-We also provide a way to directly inspect and run our odometry on recorded rosbags (see [ROS usage](ros#usage)) which still has the same performance benefit over the python version.
+We also provide a way to directly inspect and run our odometry on recorded rosbags (see offline mode in [ROS usage](ros#usage)) which has a performance benefit over the python version.
 The python interface is merely meant to be a convenience.

 </details>